 - Late to establish a dominant hand

-- Difficulty learning sound/letter associations such as, “D” says “duh”
+- Difficulty learning sound/letter associations such as “D” says “duh.”

 - Trouble learning early nursery rhymes

-- Early school age children may have difficulty sounding out simple words, and will often avoid reading tasks because they are challenging
+- Early school-age children may have difficulty sounding out simple words and will often avoid reading tasks because they are challenging

 3. Why won’t the school give my child an official diagnosis of dyslexia?

-In the public school, a child who has difficulty with reading can be given special education under the eligibility category of Specific Learning Disorder (SLD) in reading.
+In public school, a child who has difficulty with reading can be given special education under the eligibility category of Specific Learning Disorder (SLD) in reading.
 This is an administrative category that schools use to determine if a child can receive special education services or an IEP; however, it is not a clinical diagnosis.
 This can be very confusing to parents.

 We often hear from parents that the schools do not recognize a diagnosis of dyslexia.
 This actually is not true.
-In fact, the criteria a school uses for special education in a specific learning disorder (IDEA law) states:”Specific learning disability means a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or to do mathematical calculations, including conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia.”
+In fact, the criteria a school uses for special education in a specific learning disorder (IDEA law) states: “Specific learning disability means a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or to do mathematical calculations, including conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia.”

 4. What kind of treatment should I get for dyslexia?